Martin Chuzzlewit: Plot summary

 Old Martin's brother, Anthony Chuzzlewit, is in business with his son, Jonas.
 Despite their considerable wealth, they are miserly and cruel.
 Jonas, eager for the old man to die so that he can inherit, constantly berates his father.
 Anthony dies abruptly and under suspicious circumstances, leaving his wealth to Jonas.
 Jonas then woos Cherry, while arguing constantly with Merry.
 He then abruptly declares to Pecksniff that he wants to marry Merry and jilts Cherry, not without demanding an additional £1,000 on top of the £4,000 that Pecksniff has promised him as Cherry's dowry, with the argument that Cherry has better chances for matchmaking.

 Jonas becomes entangled with the unscrupulous Montague Tigg, formerly a petty thief and hanger-on of a Chuzzlewit relative, Chevy Slyme, and joins in Tigg's crooked insurance business.
-As Martin raises funds in London, Tigg cheats young Martin at the pawn shop of the full value of his valuable pocket watch.
+As Young Martin raises funds in London, Tigg cheats him at the pawn shop of the full value of his valuable pocket watch.
 Tigg uses the funds to transform himself into a con man with a new personal appearance, calls himself "Tigg Montague" and rents a fine office.
 This new image convinces investors that he is an important businessman from whom they may greatly profit.

-At this time, Pecksniff, in front of old Martin, orders Tom Pinch out of his house.
-Tom Pinch abruptly sees the true character of his employer, and goes to London to seek new employment.
-He meets John Westlock in London, a good friend.
-Tom Pinch rescues his sister Ruth from mistreatment by the family that employs her as a governess, and the two rent rooms in Islington.
+At this time, Pecksniff, in front of Old Martin, orders Pinch out of his house.
+He does this after eavesdropping on a conversation between Tom and Mary, when Mary tells of Pecksniff's villainous designs on her.
+Pinch suddenly sees the true character of his employer and goes to London to seek new employment.
+He meets John Westlock, a good friend.
+Pinch rescues his sister Ruth from mistreatment by the family that employs her as a governess, and the two rent rooms in Islington.
 Pinch quickly receives an ideal job from a mysterious employer with the help of an equally mysterious Mr Fips.